mirzawaqasahmed/f5-big-iq-lab/docs/class01/module2/lab1.rst

     For these two templates, ports 443 and 80 (for HTTP redirect) are hard-coded in an iRule, which enable this functionality.

 .. note:: Check Access Built-in templates in class 9 available from 6.0.1

-.. warning:: There will be no default AFM or DoS policies delivered in BIG-IQ 6.0. **Larry** will need to manually define them and link them to the custom templates.